ebzzry/ebzzry.github.io/gpg-ssh-kde.md

 ## Configure KDE

-We now need to link the GPG agent with KDE.
-We're going to create a _startup_ script for KDE that will invoke the GPG agent at startup.
-We'll also tell the GPG agent to enable SSH support (in the old days, the SSH agent has to be ran separately from GPG).
+You now need to link the GPG agent with KDE.
+You need to create a _startup_ script for KDE that will invoke the GPG agent at startup.
+You also need to tell the GPG agent to enable SSH support (in the old days, the SSH agent has to be ran separately from GPG).

 ```bash
 $ mkdir ~/.kde/env